 “It’s my sweet spot.
 I live an entrepreneurial life vicariously through a group of clients who are a heck of a lot of fun to work with – people whose personal and business lives are inextricably intertwined.
 It’s what they talk about over dinner.
 It’s their passion.

 “I’m fortunate to have long-term relationships that are incredibly satisfying.
-I work to be a 'thought partner' for them.
+I work to be a trusted advisor and 'thought partner' for them.
 Most of these folks don’t have any peers in their organizations to give them the unvarnished truth.
 They need people they trust.